process-mining

 Note: It is recommended to use a small dataset for testing data transformations.
 The lower the record count of the dataset, the faster transformations will be executed.

 When you open a dbt project in Visual Studio Code for the first time, a dbt message is displayed, indicating that the profile corresponding to your new transformations cannot be found.
-See the illustration below for an example.
+The following illustration shows an example.

 my-app-template: